 Buy Bitcoin with Cash: For obvious reasons, this is probably the riskiest way to purchase Bitcoin and for good reason – You need to withdraw your hard-earned money in cash, find a seller of Bitcoin, meet them and pass over your cash.
 Obviously, this is heavily reliant on trust but there are websites out there such as LocalBitcoins that aim to facilitate and regulate this process.

 Buy Bitcoin with Credit Card: Many exchanges and brokerages support credit and debit cards, but not all of them do.
 This is mainly down to the difficulty of directly purchasing cryptocurrency with fiat currency, as there aren’t any real systems that enable a smooth transfer from one to the other.
 Larger exchanges and brokerages offer a way to purchase via Credit/Debit card by holding your funds in escrow whilst it finds a seller.

-Buy Bitcoin with Bank Transfer: Surprisingly, this is the most common form of payment method for cryptocurrency purchase.
+Buy Bitcoin with Bank Transfer: Surprisingly, this is the most common form of payment method for cryptocurrency purchases.
 This is due to the strict KYC processes of most exchanges and brokerages, and also how easy it is to transfer funds from one bank account to another.
 This works in a similar way to other payment methods by holding your funds in escrow until you find a buyer unless you purchase with a brokerage.